 How do you do that?
-Here are a few commonly used words and phrases you want to avoid since they instantly make you sound more inexperienced—plus what to say instead to ensure you come across as the capable, competent professional you are.
+Here are a few commonly used words and phrases to avoid—they instantly make you sound inexperienced—plus what to say instead to come across as the capable, competent professional you are.

-It doesn’t matter what level you’re at in your career, there are certain things you’re going to have to run by your boss.
-(Even CEOs have to ask the board for approval on important matters.)
+It doesn’t matter what level you’re at in your career, there are certain things you’re going to have to run up the ladder.
+(Even CEOs have to ask the board for approval on important matters!)
 But that doesn’t mean you have to end every conversation letting others know that you’re not the one who can make the final decision.

-Instead, try, “This all sounds great—let me just run our conversation by a couple people on the team before moving ahead.”
-You’ll sound like a thoughtful collaborator, rather than the lowly subordinate.
+Try sounding like a thoughtful collaborator who wants to make sure everyone’s on the same page, rather than the lowly subordinate.
+For example: “This all sounds great—let me just run our conversation by a couple people on the team before moving ahead.”

 Here’s a secret—if you have a not-so-impressive job title (and we’ve all had ’em), you don’t have to broadcast it to everyone you work with, particularly if you’re reaching out to potential clients or partners who are higher up than you are.

 Alternatives to introducing yourself with an unimpressive job title